The Impact of Affiliate Marketing on Sales Tax Liabilities

-Before you assume that your products or services are non-taxable and you don’t have to worry about sales tax, remember that every state makes their own rules about sales tax and they change all the time.
-While your goods or services might not be taxed in your state, they might be in another where you want to have an affiliate.
-And there’s always the possibility that your affiliate’s state decides to change the law and start taxing your goods—which may mean sales tax liabilities, even if you terminate the affiliate relationship.
+Before you assume that your products or services are non-taxable and you don’t have to worry about sales tax, remember that every state makes its own rules about sales tax and they change all the time.
+While your goods or services might not be taxed in your state, they might be in another where you make sales.
+A change in laws regarding taxability can change your sales tax liabilities, even if you have no changes in your business model.

-But there’s certainly no hiding the fact that affiliate marketing programs work and work really well to sell huge amounts of goods.
+Still, affiliate marketing programs can be a valuable part of your marketing strategy.
 If an affiliate marketing program is a must for your business, how should you go about it?

 Reducing Sales Tax Liabilities When Running Affiliate Programs

-“Given the size of our company, the accounting cost alone makes this prohibitive,” said Mr. Sashen, 49, who shelved the kiosk plans.
-“It’s not collecting sales tax that’s the hard part; paying taxes in the jurisdictions is an accounting nightmare.”
+One business owner put it this way: “It’s not collecting sales tax that’s the hard part; paying taxes in the jurisdictions is an accounting nightmare.”

 Technology created the affiliate nexus problems we’re in now—and it can get us out too.
-Filing sales tax with jurisdictions can be done in just a few minutes for most businesses, no matter how small or large their company, with the right technology and outsourcing is always an affordable option when your company just can’t afford to do it in house.
+Filing sales tax with jurisdictions can be done in just a few minutes for most businesses, no matter how small or large their company, with the right technology.
+Outsourcing can be the best and most affordable option for your company if in-house compliance is a burden.